programminghistorian/jekyll/en/lessons/introduction-map-warper.md

 Before you begin georeferencing a scanned map, it is important to understand the locations depicted on the map, as well as the historic context of the map’s creation.
 Not all historic maps are good candidates for georeferencing.
 The map must include enough information to allow the user to confidently assign latitude and longitude coordinates or align it with a Geographic Information Systems (GIS) map using physical features.
 Often, you will need to research the location of historic places and features that no longer exist, and make an informed decision to identify their proper placement.
 Some maps may not have enough geographic information, and may become so warped when georeferenced that they become illegible or inaccurate.

-{% include figure.html filename="mapwarper_warped.png" caption="A map too warped to be used effectively" %}
+{% include figure.html filename="mapwarper_warped.png" caption="Figure 1: A map too warped to be used effectively" %}

 The [scale](https://perma.cc/LD2A-88X9), resolution, and [projection](https://perma.cc/CYD5-CCQM) of a scanned map are also important considerations when choosing a historic map to georeference.
 Small scale maps are generally not well-suited for highly detailed georeferencing and may cause problems with representing exact feature locations.
 When selecting or scanning a historic map for georeferencing, it is best to use a map that has been scanned at a high resolution (300 dpi or greater), so that you can easily see the features on the map when zooming in and out.
 It is also best practice to use the same projection as the historic map in order to minimize distortion.
 Georeferencing a map in the wrong projection can create a mismatch between the historical and current maps, stretching the lines, shapes, and the distance between objects.
 Map Warper does not provide an option to re-project your map data; if you are unable to achieve a legible map, or if you are measuring distance, you may need to use a more advanced GIS software, such as QGIS which will allow you to specify the map projections.
 For more details on best practices for georeferencing, see [Esri’s list of recommendations](https://perma.cc/GF85-4YF6).